3xploitk1t/3xploitk1t/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=prabhavms.prabhavms)
-A sophomore cybersecurity enthusiast with major interest’s in web exploitation and cryptography I have experience with nmap , metasploit , netcat , hashcat , sublist3r , gobuster , dirbuster , jhon the ripper and burp suite.
-I love development and competitive coding as well .
-I am still in my developing phase so would love to meet new people who have similar interest’s.
+Enthusiastic backend developer with a strong desire to learn and grow in the fields of Golang and Node.js.
+While I may be at and intermediate level, I am eager to apply my programming skills and passion for backend development to contribute to innovative projects.
+I have experience with building golang and nodejs api's.
+I also have some extent of experience in DevOps.
 <div>
 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=3xpl0itk1t&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />
 <space>